leoncasty/learning-track-list/README.md

 shovanch/fullstack-web-developer-path - Understand better about this path and start it

-use freecode camp to learn
+use freecode camp to learn JavaScript